lowRISC/opentitan/hw/ip/sram_ctrl/doc/theory_of_operation.md

 ### LFSR Initialization Feature

 Since the scrambling device uses a block cipher in CTR mode, it is undesirable to initialize the memory with all-zeros from a security perspective, as that would reveal the XOR keystream.
-To this end, the `sram_ctrl` contains an LFSR-based initialization mechanism that overwrites the the entire memory with pseudorandom data.
+To this end, the `sram_ctrl` contains an LFSR-based initialization mechanism that overwrites the entire memory with pseudorandom data.

 Initialization can be triggered via the [`CTRL.INIT`](../data/sram_ctrl.hjson#ctrl) CSR, and once triggered, the LFSR is first re-seeded with the nonce that has been fetched together with the scrambling key.
 Then, the memory is initialized with pseudorandom data pulled from the LFSR.